OTHER WATERWAYS SITES FOR HISTORIC INLAND BOATS

 The Newark Heritage Barge www.newarkheritagebarge.com is a new floating museum attempting to rectify this lack of information.
 It is housed in the dumb, 'Trent Sized', barge 'Leicester Trader' which can be towed to locations on the river for events.

-The Yorkshire Waterways Museum is an excellent museum at Goole - where the commercial Aire & Calder Navigation meets the River Ouse and barges (and coastal shipping!) may generally be seen at work.
+Sadly, The Yorkshire Waterways Museum was an excellent museum at Goole - which has now closed - but is where the commercial Aire & Calder Navigation meets the River Ouse and barges (and coastal shipping!) may generally still be seen at work.

 The Norfolk Wherry Trust look after the wherry 'Albion' - the last surviving commercial wherry in sailing condition.
 The wherries were a craft unique to the Norfolk Broads and carried goods throughout the region between local staithes.